 Keep Your Posts Updated

-I have recently started updating my old post and I still have a looong way to go.
+I have recently started updating my old post and I still have a long way to go.

 Why do you have to update old posts?

-One of my realization to make things more manageable is to write evergreen articles which do not need to be updated regularly.
+One of my realizations to make things more manageable is to write evergreen articles that do not need to be updated regularly.
 To be honest, I also have some of these but they are not ranking well in Google.

 I will probably take some time in the future to study how to rank in Google with evergreen articles.

 To land a Google Featured Snippet you will also have to optimize your article.

 Organize your posts using H2 and H3 header tags so it will be easy for Google to identify the importance of your content.